 - Peppermint (Mentha piperita): With its bold, invigorating scent, peppermint practically announces itself in the garden – you’ll smell it before you see it.
 But this herb is far more than just a refreshing flavor.
 Peppermint tea has long been used to soothe indigestion, calm an upset stomach, and support liver health.
 When blended with a carrier oil, such as olive or coconut, peppermint extract can be gently massaged into the skin to help ease menstrual cramps, headaches, and even arthritis pain. *Magical uses: cleansing, attraction, purification

 - Chamomile (Matricaria chamomilla): Widely known for its calming properties, chamomile has been used for centuries to ease both body and mind.
-Traditionally, it’s been a go-to remedy for digestive discomfort, skin issues like eczema, and even muscle aches.
-Whether sipped as a warm tea or taken as an extract, chamomile may also help soothe symptoms of IBS and Crohn’s disease. *Magical use: peace, relaxation, and emotional balance
+I am absolutely in love with its intoxicating, fruity scent and gorgeous, mustard-yellow color.
+I mainly use it as a remedy for digestive discomfort, and skin issues like eczema. *Magical use: peace, relaxation, and emotional balance

 - Echinacea (Echinacea angustifolia): This gorgeous “purple coneflower” is called upon at the first whisper of illness in my home.
 Its spiky-petaled bloom holds potent antiviral and anti-inflammatory powers.
 By stimulating the body’s natural immune response, Echinacea can assist in shortening the duration and severity of a cold.
 It tastes delicious as a tea, especially when mixed with a bit of lavender, but I also keep a tincture of it on hand for those extra nasty bugs! *Magical use: strength, protection, and healing